Learn from Professors at EPFL

-Please keep in mind that there are two versions of DSFM: The Technical Boot Camp and the "No-Code" Fast Track.
+There are two versions of DSFM: The Technical Boot Camp and the No-Code Fast Track.

-- The Fast Track version of DSFM skips over, and does not cover, the coding aspects of implementing Data Science models.
-The Fast Track does, however, cover the technical and conceptual basis of how each model works, how it can be evaluated, and how it can be improved.
+The Fast Track skips the coding aspects of implementing Data Science models., but it does cover the technical and conceptual basis of how each model works, how it can be evaluated, and how it can be improved.

-- The technical Boot Camp is more low-level in that it exposes participants to what is required to actually develop and implement Data Science solutions through programming code.
-The Boot Camp goes through many programming examples and exercises (about half of the overall time in the Boot Camp); but even so, the intention of the Boot Camp is not to turn participants into professional programmers, or get them to the point where they can develop production code on their own.
-Instead, the intention of the Boot Camp is to educate "technically capable" people (who must be computing-able, and not computing-phobic) to work in conjunction with data scientists or outside consultants.
+The Boot Camp focuses more on what is actually required to develop and implement Data Science solutions through programming code.
+It goes through many programming examples and exercises (about half of the overall time in the Boot Camp).
+Nevertheless, the intention of the Boot Camp is not to turn participants into professional programmers; instead, it is to educate "technically capable" people to work in conjunction with data scientists or outside consultants.

 Will I be able to implement what I have learned at the end of the course?